TriaquimBTT/patoflixOficial/README.md

-# Create the README.md file with the provided content

-readme_content = """
 # Patoflix

 Patoflix is a React-based web application for watching and publishing videos, movies, and games about ducks.
 This project was developed as part of the React course by Alura.